The 3 Most Common Methods of Fitting (and a 4th that’s not so common)

 2. Glue or Stick Down

 This method requires the wood floor to be stuck directly to the subfloor with a suitable flexible adhesive (rigid can be used for Engineered flooring).
-We recommend the Sika range of products because of their performance and value for money.
-The Sika T54 Flexible Adhesive and Sika Liquid Batten Adhesive provides a measure of flexibility whilst maintaining a strong bond, thus allowing the oak floor to expand and contract without damaging the structure.
+We recommend the Sika range of products because of their quality performance and value for money.
+The Sika T54 Flexible Adhesive and Sika Liquid Batten Adhesive provide a measure of flexibility whilst maintaining a strong bond, thus allowing the oak floor to expand and contract without damaging the structure.

-This is where the new floor is fitted over an underlay without being fixed to the subfloor, which is ideal when there is some doubt regarding excess moisture in the subfloor or the absence of a Damp Proof Membrane because we can supply underlay that has an integrated DPM.
+This is where the new floor is fitted over an underlay without being fixed to the subfloor, which is ideal when there is some doubt regarding excess moisture in the subfloor or the absence of a damp-proof membrane, because we can supply underlay that has an integrated DPM.

 We recommend our Sonic Gold Excel underlay (double DPM) or Comfort Silver underlay (single DPM) because of their superior performance.

 NB - This method of fitting is only suitable for the Engineered Oak flooring and must not be used for Solid Oak boards.

 The underlay we recommend (Sonic Gold Excel or Comfort Silver) both incorporate a damp-proof membrane to isolate the wood floor from any moisture beneath, and so reduce risk of dimensional changes and damage due to the new floor ‘soaking up’ the excess moisture available.